 Finish: The first boat to complete four (4) hours plus one (1) lap shall be declared the overall winner.
 All boats following the winner shall be allowed to complete the lap they are on when the checkered flag is given to the winning boat. (e.g. a boat in front of the boat receiving the checkered flag shall be allowed to complete the lap and will be scored for that lap.
 A boat behind the boat receiving the checkered flag will be scored as he crosses the finish line and may not continue in the race).
 Simply stated, every competitor that crosses the finish line while the checkered flag is flying will be finished racing and will be scored for laps completed.
-A boat on the course has 15 minutes to finish the race after the checkered flag has been flown (to be scored for that lap).
-If a boat is not running at the end of the race, the boat will be scored.
+A boat on the course has 15 minutes to finish the race after the checkered flag has been flown (to be scored fo that lap).
+If a boat is not running at the end of the race, the boat will be scored on laps completed.
+It is not necessary for a boat to be running in order to be scored.